PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 packages end correctly with `.lua`, in the vimrc they will be sourced with `luafile` call.
 So the result in the generated config file will look like this:

-The RC now loads also new lua script which was produced from nix code.
+The RC now loads also new Lua script which was produced from nix code.

 ```vim
 source /nix/store/9khyyhiapv1kbwphxk736nxqzl3xcnl9-nvim-vim-configs/nvim-0-init.vim